zzir/micro-examples/README.md

 - [sidecar](sidecar) - Greeter service using the sidecar with multiple languages
 - [stream](stream) - An example of a streaming service and client
 - [template](template) - Api, web and srv service templates generated with the 'micro new' command
+- [waitgroup](waitgroup) - Demonstrates how to use a waitgroup with a service

 ## External